Ever seen price return to a supply or demand zone, fail to form a pin bar or engulfing pattern, but then reverse anyway?

 You see, while most supply and demand traders only use pin bars or engulfing candles as their go-to entry signals, there are actually 3 other signals you can use – and they’re pretty darn awesome.

-In this post, I’m gonna break down these entry patterns and show you how to use ’em to get into supply and demand zone trades.
+In this post, I’m going to break down these entry patterns and show you how to use them to get into supply and demand zone trades.

-First, pop open those charts and find a recent big ol’ rise or drop.
+Pop open those charts and find a recent big rise or decline.

-Now, take a gander at the candles that make up that rise or decline.
+Now, take a look at the candles that make up that rise or decline.
 Notice how two or three chunky candlesticks usually show the movement?

 Candles like these, for example…